-Figure 170: Format NVM - Command Dword 10
+Figure 173: Format NVM - Command Dword 10

-Bit Description 08 Protection Information Location (PIL): If set to '1' and protection information is enabled, then protection information is transferred as the first eight bytes of metadata.
+Bit Description 31:12 Reserved Secure Erase Settings (SES): This field specifies whether a secure erase should be pas part of the format and the type of the secure erase operation.
+The erase applies the data, regardless of location (e.g., within an exposed LBA, within a cache, within deallocatetc.).
+Value Definition 000b No secure erase operation requested 11:09 001b User Data Erase: All user data shall be erased, contents of the user data after the erase is indeterminate (e.g., the user data may be zero filled, one filled, etc.).
+The controller may perform a cryptographic erase when a User Data Erase is requested if all user data is encrypted.
+Cryptographic Erase: All user data shall be erased cryptographically.
+This is accomplished by deleting the encryption key.
+011 lb - 111b Reserved 08 Protection Information Location (PIL): If set to '1' and protection information is enabled, then protection information is transferred as the first eight bytes of metadata.
 If cleared to '0' and protection information is enabled, then protection information is transferred as the last eight bytes of metadata.
 This setting is reported in the End-to-end Data Protection Type Settings (DPS) field of the Identify Namespace data structure and is constrained by the End-to-end Data Protection Capabilities (DPC) field of the Identify Namespace data structure.
 Protection Information (PI): This field specifies whether end-to-end data protection is enabled and the type of protection information.
-The values for this field have the following meanings: Value Definition 000b Protection information is not enabled 001b Protection information is enabled, Type 1 07:05 010b Protection information is enabled, Type 2 011b Protection information is enabled, Type 3 100b - 111b Reserved When end-to-end data protected is enabled, the host shall specify the appropriate protection information in the Read, Write, or Compare commands.
-04 Metadata Settings (MSET): This field is set to '1' if the metadata is transferred as part of an extended data LBA.
+The values for this field have the following meanings: Value 000b Definition Protection information is not enabled 000b Protection information is not enabled Protection information is enabled, Type 1 07:05 010b Protection information is enabled, Type 1 Protection information is enabled, Type 2 010b Protection information is enabled, Type 3 100b - 11 When end-to-end data protected is enabled, the host shall specify the appropriate proinformation in the Read, Write, or Compare commands.

+Bit Description 04 Metadata Settings (MSET): This field is set to '1' if the metadata is transferred as part of an extended data LBA.
 This field is cleared to '0' if the metadata is transferred as part of a separate buffer.
 The metadata may include protection information, based on the Protection Information (PI) field.
 If the Metadata Size for the LBA Format selected is 0h, then this field is not applicable.
 03:00 LBA Format (LBAF): This field specifies the LBA format to apply to the NVM media.
-This corresponds to the LBA formats indicated in the Identify command, refer to Figure 114 and Figure 115.
+This corresponds to the LBA formats indicated in the Identify command, refer to Figure 109 and Figure 110.
 Only supported LBA formats shall be selected.

 A completion queue entry is posted to the Admin Completion Queue when the NVM media format is complete.
-Format NVM command specific status values are defined in Figure 177.
+Format NVM command specific status values are defined in Figure 174.